(Quick Reference)

 • Defaults to using JSON views for rendering responses (see the next section)

-• Fewer plugins than the default Grails plugin (no GSP, no Asset Pipeline, nothing HTML related)
+• Fewer plugins than a default Grails Web-style application (no GSP, no Asset Pipeline, nothing HTML related)

 You will notice for example in the grails-app/views directory that there are *.gson files for rendering the default index page and as well as any 404 and 500 errors.